 - 6.3.5 Country residential subdivisions should be located in proximity to gas, electrical, and telephone lines which have existing spare capacity to sustain the additional usage.
-Subdivisions shall have direct access to existing graded and graveled or paved roads. - 6.3.6 Country residential subdivision or development shall not be permitted: - a.
-Within an area likely to be subjected to high levels of noise from industry, transportation facilities, or other sources of noise; - b.
+Subdivisions shall have direct access to existing graded and graveled or paved roads. - 6.3.6 Country residential subdivision or development shall not be permitted: - Within an area likely to be subjected to high levels of noise from industry, transportation facilities, or other sources of noise; - b.
 In close proximity to a resource extraction operation; - c.
 Within a 1 in 100 year flood plain; - d.
 Within the minimum distance separation between a single dwelling and a confined feeding operation as determined through the use of schedule 1 of the standards and administration regulation adopted pursuant to the Agricultural Operation Practices Act; or - e.
-Adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development, or, alternatively, unless the land owner takes all responsibility for the impact of any bank instability currently or in the future. - 6.3.7 Country residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations.
+Adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development. - 6.3.7 Country residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations.

-6.3.8 Spatial buffers or setbacks shall be maintained between country residential uses and adjacent uses which may be incompatible for any reason.
+6.3.8 Spatial buffers and/or physical barriers setbacks and shall be requires and/or maintained between country residential uses and adjacent uses which may be incompatible for any reason.